Airport Urbanism

 • About Max

 • Max Hirsh (PhD, Harvard) is Managing Director of the Airport City Academy and a leading global expert on airports and urban development.
 Dr. Hirsh pioneered the airport urbanism (AU) method: a customer-focused approach to developing airports and planning the airport area.
-His research and advisory services focus on airport real estate, sustainable automation, and airport-led urban development.
-Passionate about aviation, he works with airports, municipalities, developers, and design firms around the world to help shape the future of airports and the cities that they serve.
+His research and advisory services focus on airport real estate, non-aeronautical revenue, and airport-led urban development.
+Passionate about aviation, Dr. Hirsh works with airports, municipalities, developers, and design firms around the world to help shape the future of airports and the cities that they serve.

 Drawing on 15 years of industry experience, Dr. Hirsh serves as technical advisor on projects ranging from landside improvements to large-scale regional masterplans.
 He is also a frequent keynote speaker, workshop leader, expert witness, and course instructor.
 Core areas of expertise include: